ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 - FLACs with embedded art but no obvious sidecar art
 - missing embedded plain lyrics for non-instrumental/non-no-lyrics tracks
 - missing embedded timed karaoke for non-instrumental/non-no-lyrics tracks
+- embedded lyrics or karaoke that differ from their current sidecars, or whose sidecars were regenerated after the last audio write
 - present-but-unusable plain or timed lyric sidecars, distinguished from tracks with no corresponding sidecar
 - missing SRT sidecar when matching LRC and TXT sidecars already exist